ScriptJayT/Articles/Not Specific/New VS Old/0 - CSS.md

 > CSS is more than simply picking a background color

-An overview for new features and old css-tricks not to be used anymore.
+Let's take a look at how things were before and how not to do those things today.

 | Table of contents |
 | --- |